Archibald Douglas, Parson of Douglas: Siege of Edinburgh Castle

 In April 1572 he was arrested following the discovery that he was assisting the party of Mary, Queen of Scots and Sir William Kirkcaldy of Grange who held Edinburgh Castle, by bringing money sent from the Duke of Alba from the Spanish Netherlands.
 A number of letters in cipher were taken with him.

 He was accused of conspiring for the death of the Earl of Morton.
 The Marshall of Berwick and diplomat Sir William Drury, and his wife, Lady Thame, regretted his arrest because he had plotted with Douglas to kidnap George, Lord Seton, who was negotiating for Mary with the Duke of Alba, and their plan, which included Douglas carrying coded letters from the castle, did not take effect.
-He was warded (held under house arrest) at Stirling Castle, (another source says Loch Leven Castle).
+He was warded (held under house arrest) at Stirling Castle, (another source says Lochleven Castle).

 Ten years after these events, the English diplomat Thomas Randolph wrote to Francis Walsingham to certify that Drury had found Mr Archibald a "fit instrument" to secretly negotiate with Grange, William Maitland of Lethington, Melville, and others, especially to persuade them to surrender the castle.
 This, said Randolph, resulted in his imprisonment at Dumbarton Castle.
 Drury and Archibald were involved in the sale of Mary's jewels for cash and loans raised against them.
 Grange's accounts regarding Mary's jewels survived the siege.
 Douglas, for a time, kept Mary's wedding ring.

 London

 He appears to have lived, if not in prison, at least in privacy, during the Regency of Morton.
 On 11 November 1578 he was restored to his former place on the bench, following a request letter from King James VI to that effect.
 On 31 October 1580, however, he was denounced to the Privy Council of Scotland as guilty of Darnley's murder, and orders were given for his arrest.
 But having been forewarned by his kinsman George Douglas of Longniddry, he fled from his wife's tower-house at Morham to England.
 Queen Elizabeth first agreed to have him returned upon the guarantee of "unsuspect judges and other persons on the assise", but this guarantee could not be given so he remained for the time being in England.

 On 28 November 1581, he was forfeited by Act of Parliament for the murder of Lord Darnley, which, they argued, was proved by his flight to England, and the evidence of his servant Thomas Binning, who had, in June 1581, already been executed for the same crime.

 In May 1583 he spoke with Francis Walsingham.
 William Fowler wrote to Walsingham that although Douglas had denied that knew how to write letters in cipher code, he was "well practised in the that art".
+Mary, Queen of Scots, suspected Douglas, and warned the French ambassador Michel de Castelnau.

 Owing to the influence of his friend, the Master of Gray, he returned on a safe-conduct to Scotland, arriving in Edinburgh on 15 April 1586.
 His (nominal) trial took place on 26 May.
 He was acquitted.
 There was great uproar.